Johns Creek Truck Accident Attorney

 Commercial drivers are presumed to be under the influence of alcohol if their blood alcohol concentration (BAC) level is 0.04%, or half of that for non-commercial drivers as per OCGA § 40-6-391(i) as well as 49 CFR § 391.15.
 Federal regulations bar companies from retaining a driver with a BAC at this level or who refused to test.
 Similarly, any driver with a Schedule 1 controlled substance, which includes marijuana, that is found in their system following a blood test is banned from driving for one year for a first offense.

 A trucking company is held liable for the actions of its drivers through vicarious liability principles, though it must have had actual knowledge that its driver was using alcohol while driving to be penalized under 49 C.F.R. § 382.205.
-It is the hiring of someone with a history of impaired driving can expose it to liability, however.
+It is the hiring of someone with a history of impaired driving that can expose it to liability, however.

 In any trucking accident with injuries, a skilled Johns Creek personal injury attorney should be retained to handle your claim from the outset, or you risk losing valuable evidence that can jeopardize your claim.